Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 2.3 Assumptions

-*In this subsection, you should set out the key assumptions for this data science project that, if changed, will affect the problem statement, success criteria, or feasibility.
-You do not need to detail out every single assumption if the expected impact is not significant.*

-*For example, if we are building an automated fraud detection model, one important assumption may be whether there is enough manpower to review each individual decision before proceeding with it.*

 This project is based on several key assumptions, each of which affects the problem definition, success criteria, and feasibility of our analysis.
 These assumptions include: